 The Enuma Elish, or “when on high”, is named for the opening lines of the poem.
 It is a fragmented Akkadian poem that borrows from a number of earlier cosmogonies from the Sumerians and Semitic cultures.
-The Akkadian version, discovered in the ruins of ancient Babylon, exists on seven tablets and has sometimes been called the “seven tablets of creation”.
+The Akkadian version, discovered among the ruins of ancient Babylon, exists on seven tablets and has sometimes been called the “seven tablets of creation.”
 Along with other Mesopotamian sacred writings, the Eunuma Elish was found at the famous library of Ashurbanipal in Nineveh (in modern Iraq), along with the Epic of Gilgamesh, among other ancient works.
 The text is nearly complete excluding major gaps on Tablet V. It was written in the Sumerian/Akkadian cuneiform script and each line forms a kind of couplet.
 We imagine elder scribes retelling and re-enacting the poem to families and children.

 It tells the story of “primeval” Apsu, the freshwater god, and Tiamat, the saltwater god.
 Together they formed the rest of the gods when their two waters intertwined.
 Apsu resides in Esharra (akin to the Christian concept of heaven).
 However, Apsu shortly thereafter plans to kill the new gods as they are loud keeping him awake at night.
 When Tiamat hears of this she tells her son Enki, who kills Apsu and uses his remains to build his home.
 However, she grows angry at the young gods for killing her mate, and vows revenge with Qingu, another god.
 Within the first four tablets, the young champion Marduk emerges.
 He shoots an arrow that slices Tiamat in two between her eyes, and her blood flows to form the Tigris and Euphrates rivers.
 In Tablet V, Marduk, the creator-god, takes control and is inspired to build an earthly city called Babylon “House of the Great Gods” (the original meaning of the word Babylon).
 He builds the city for the gods to pass through.
 Marduk explains his idea to create humans to the Mother goddess “Ea” (sometimes called Enkidi).
 When the earlier gods who were allied with Tiamat had rebelled, Marduk calls on them to reveal a leader in exchange for a pardon and they present Marduk with Qingu, who is then promptly sacrificed.
 His blood is used to create the race of men.
 Marduk consults Ea, the Mother goddess, who creates Lullu, the first man to be helper to the gods in maintaining order over chaos.
 He separates the gods into the heavenly and netherworld gods.
 The heavenly gods are to be ruled by Anu, the celestial sky-god, to whom a temple was dedicated in Uruk, the city made famous by the Epic of Gilgamesh.
 The gods then build Esagila, a temple to Marduk in Babylon.
 Marduk is then named the supreme god.